twak/chordatlas/README.md

 1. install [java 1.8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
 1. download the [chordatlas binary](https://drive.google.com/open?id=1FC5K2kKP12jQLlE97YlwhzceTrLgxuDn)
 1. run with `java -jar chordatlas-0.0.1-SNAPSHOT.jar`
-1. if you want to run the optimisation step, install and license [gurobi optimiser 7.5](http://www.gurobi.com/downloads/gurobi-optimizer). ensure gurobi is on your library path.
+1. if you want to run the BigSUR optimisation, install and license [gurobi optimiser 7.5](http://www.gurobi.com/downloads/gurobi-optimizer). ensure gurobi is on your library path.
-1. if you want to detect features (doors, windows...), install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker). you will also need a 8gb nvidia card.
+1. if you want to detect features (doors, windows...), install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker). tested on an 8gb nvidia card.
+1. if you want to run frankenGAN, install and run [bikeGAN](https://github.com/twak/bikegan).
+Set the bikegan location in chordatlas' setting menu. tested on an 8gb nvidia card. todo: dockerize bikegan.

 it will write a file `.tweed_config` into your home directory; this is the only state it creates outside of the data folders. code is alpha / academic-grade: use at your own risk. hints: